spokestack/spokestack.io/content/blog/maker-models-on-embedded-devices.md

 ---
-title: Learn to use wake word and text-to-speech on a Raspberry Pi.
+title: Learn to Use Custom Wake Word and Text-to-Speech on a Raspberry Pi.
-date: '2020-10-05'
+date: '2021-04-28'
 description: Following this guide teaches you how to deploy your Maker models on an embedded device.
 author: will
 tags: Apps, Engineering, Python, Tutorial
 draft: true
-hero: ../assets/blog/
 ---

-One of the primary motivations for working on [spokestack-python](https://github.com/spokestack/spokestack-python) was to allow our models to run on embedded devices like [Raspberry Pi](raspberrypi.org).
+One of the primary motivations for working on [spokestack-python](https://github.com/spokestack/spokestack-python) was to allow our models to run on embedded devices like [Raspberry Pi](https://www.raspberrypi.org/).
 We are excited to show you how easy it is to use [Wake Word](/docs/concepts/wakeword) and [TTS](/docs/concepts/tts) models on these devices.

 ## Spokestack Account

-You will want to [login](https://www.spokestack.io/account/login) and get your API keys for this tutorial.
-If you do not already have a Spokestack account please [create one](https://www.spokestack.io/account/create)
+You will want to [login](/account/login) and get your API keys for this tutorial.
+If you do not already have a Spokestack account, please [create one](/account/create).

 ## Hardware